Maximizing Health and Wellness Digital Branding Strategy

 For many health and wellness brands, 2020 is an all-out effort to survive the extreme business slowdown.
 For the better part of the year, leaders have been focused on protecting the bottom line while adapting to customers’ constraints, concerns and shifts in behavior.
 Next year will be about growing or growing back in a changed landscape.
-Regardless of industry segment, digital branding will be front and center.
+Regardless of specific health and wellness industry segment, digital branding and digital branding strategy will be front and center.

 Rekindling Brand Love

 Old (pre-pandemic) brand marketing strategies aren’t going to work for a new normal consumer.
 One of the more immediate lessons learned from the Pandemic is for brands to reconsider the customer journey with a view to create the most seamless experience possible in order to rebuild business, maximize revenue and rekindle brand love.
 How you design and build your brand’s presence online is integral to this effort.

 Underscoring this point is this quote from McKinsey & Company’s report on consumer behavior: “we have covered decades in days in the adaption of digital.”
 In this same report, McKinsey notes how new behaviors are emerging across eight areas of life, including Health and wellbeing.
 Two of these impacts include a surge in e-commerce and a changing of brand preferences.

 The more choice consumers have, and the more willing they are to explore those choices, the more important differentiated, compelling and trusted brands are to landing and keeping those consumers.
 If this means revisiting brand strategy in light of changing consumer needs and behaviors – including your brand story, positioning, messaging and omni-channel brand expression – now is the time.

 Consumers have shown that they are open to new brands and behaving in new ways.
 As such, you should consider what you need to do to pull them closer to your brand through a distinguishing and effective digital experience.